Call us on 01688 400682

 Tobermory (meaning Mary's Well) is the main town on the Isle of Mull and is the island's ‘capital' and main centre of population (approximately 900 residents).
 The town was designed by Thomas Telford - an engineer from Dumfriesshire, and was founded in 1778.

 Tobermory has a busy and bustling feel to it, and there are excellent cafes, shops, art galleries and restaurants to enjoy.
 There are regular events at the arts venue (An Tobar) and Mull Theatre throughout the year.
-The Tobermory Harbour building also houses an aquarium and has facilities for the visiting recreational boats that use the nearby pontoon, bringing more visitors during the summer months.
+The Tobermory Harbour building also houses a chandlery, Seafare, and facilities for the visiting recreational boats that use the nearby pontoon, bringing more visitors during the summer months.

 Tobermory is situated around a beautiful and deep natural harbour.
 Woodland, small cliffs and many waterfalls form the harbour's edge.
 Calve island protects the harbour from the east, where there is an opening to the Sound of Mull.